 IP is important for your brand.
 Seriously, it is.
-"Intellectual property" may sound like a boring legal concept that only matters to big corporations with fancy lawyers, but the truth is, it affects businesses of all sizes and industries.
+"Intellectual property" may sound like a boring legal concept that only matters to big corporations with fancy lawyers, but the truth is, that it affects businesses of all sizes and industries.

 According to the World Intellectual Property Organization (WIPO), global trademark filings have been increasing every year, with over 10 million applications filed in 2019 alone.